-Do you have a loved one who has struggled with addiction or have you struggled with an addiction yourself?
+Do you have a loved one who has struggled with addiction, or have you struggled with an addiction yourself?
 Addictions can be one of the hardest battles we fight in a lifetime.
-One of the most difficult parts of suffering with an addiction is trying to understand what provokes the addiction and how we find ourselves trapped in a place of suffering time and time again.
-Hopefully this article will provide you with some much needed answers and encouragement for healing.
+One of the most difficult parts is trying to understand what provokes th addiction and how we find ourselves trapped in a place of suffering, time and time again.
+This article will provide you with some answers and encouragement for healing.

 Roots of Addiction